 • Alex Way returns from Harvard becoming the first Director of Strategy.

 • Danielle Johnston returns from a year in Zambia and becomes a project coordinator.

-• The New Canada Conference lands in PEI welcoming 100 young Canadians who spend four days imaginging the future of the country
+• The New Canada Conference lands in PEI welcoming 100 young Canadians who spend four days imagining the future of the country.

-• Working with the Canadian Association of Community Living MASS develops the Vulnerable Persons Standard — a seminal contribution to the national debate on physcian-assisted dying
+• Working with the Canadian Association of Community Living MASS develops the Vulnerable Persons Standard — a seminal contribution to the national debate on physician-assisted dying.

-• MASS hosts its second national Reference Panel, this time on pharmacare, and a municipal panel on councillor employment and compensation pay in Lethbridge
+• MASS hosts its second national Reference Panel, this time on pharmacare, and a municipal panel on councillor employment and compensation pay in Lethbridge, Alberta.

 Compensation and transparency: